20centaurifux/fuchsschwanz/README.md

 * address, port: network address and port used for encrypted TCP connections
 * key, cert: private key and certificate

-## mbox

-* limit: message box limit for new registered users

 ## timeouts

 * connection: defines after what period of time (seconds) the peer TCP connection